djeada/Parallel-And-Concurrent-Programming/README.md

 #### Examples in JavaScript

 ## Rules of thumb

+Previously i tried to be objective.
+Here I want to share some of my subjective takes on the subject

 Avoid Threads, Async and Promises
 Threads and Async are fascinating.
 BUT: It's hard to debug.
 You will need much longer than you initially estimated.
 Avoid it, if you want to get things done.
 It's different in your spare time: Do what you want and what is fascinating for you.
 There is one tool and one concept that is rock solid, well known, easy